justinTM/apps-script-gfr/PES-admin-functions/README.md

 }
 ```

-After looping through each row and making an array of part objects within each user, `GetMissingPartData()` returns an array of objects, for example:
+After looping through each row and making an array of part objects within each user, `GetMissingPartData()` returns an array of user data.

+Example array of user objects:
 ```
 [
   {